frintjs/frint/packages/frint/README.md

 The base App class.

-Core and Widget extend this class.
+Root App and Widget extend this class.

 ## createApp